Ultraviolet suppression and nonlocality in optical model potentials for nucleon-nucleus scattering: Calculations and findings

-Note that this expression enables to include any kind of finite range potential, even local ones.
+Note that this expression enables us to include any kind of finite range potential, even local ones.
 For the latter we use $rU_l(r',r)r\!=\!V(r)\delta(r-r')$, with $\delta(r-r')$ the one-dimensional Dirac delta function and $V(r)$ the usual local potential.
 The suppression of the high momentum components of the local potential results in a nonlocal one.

 With the above considerations we analyze Perey-Buck nonlocal potentials, using Tian-Pang-Ma (TPM) parametrization~\cite{Tian2015}.
 We also include in this analysis Koning-Delaroche (KD) phenomenological local optical model~\cite{Koning2003}.
-In this case we study $p+^{40}$Ca elastic scattering at 30.3~MeV in the laboratory reference frame.
-These two phenomenological potentials will be compared with microscopic momentum-space potentials based on N3LO and AV18 bare \textit{NN} interactions.
-This energy is chosen because all four optical models are applicable.
-In all cases the calculated scattering observables result from momentum cutoff at $\Lambda=3.87$~fm$^{-1}$, given by Eq.~\eqref{xoff} increased by 1~fm$^{-1}$.
+In this case we focus on $p+^{40}$Ca elastic scattering at 30.3~MeV in the laboratory reference frame.
+The two phenomenological potentials will be compared with microscopic momentum-space potentials based on N3LO and AV18 bare \textit{NN} interactions.
+This energy has been chosen because all four optical models become applicable.
+In all cases the calculated scattering observables are obtained with momentum cutoff $\Lambda=3.87$~fm$^{-1}$, obtained from Eq.~\eqref{xoff} with an increment of 1~fm$^{-1}$.

-The ability of the four models to describe the data is shown in Fig.~\ref{fig:xaq}, where we plot the calculated differential cross section $d\sigma/d\Omega$ (a), analyzing power $A_y$ (b) and spin rotation function $Q$ (c) as functions of the scattering angle $\theta$ in the c.m. reference frame.
+The ability of the four models to describe the data is shown in Fig.~\ref{fig:xaq}, where we plot the calculated differential cross section $d\sigma/d\Omega$ (a), analyzing power $A_y$ (b) and spin rotation function $Q_{rot}$ (c) as functions of the scattering angle $\theta$ in the c.m. reference frame.
 The data are from Ref.~\cite{Hnizdo1971}.
-The inset in (a) shows $\sigma_l$ as function of the orbital angular momentum $l$.
+The inset in (a) shows $\sigma_l$ as a function of the orbital angular momentum $l$.
 Results based on N3LO and AV18 potentials are denoted with black and red curves, respectively.
 Results for TPM parametrization and KD local potential are shown with blue solid and dashed curves, respectively.
 As observed, all models provide an overall reasonable description of the data, with TPM and KD in closer agreement with measurements.
 From this result we can state that all approaches contain the essential elements for the description of the scattering process.
-From the inset we also note that stronger absorption takes place for $h$-waves ($l\!=\!5$), channel we shall focus attention.
+From the inset we also note that stronger absorption takes place for $h$-waves ($l\!=\!5$), channel we shall pay attention to.